erukiti/WebRx/README.md

 **Note**: This project is currently in proof-of-concept state.
 If you need something usable check back later.

-WebRx integrates concepts of [KnockoutJS](http://knockoutjs.com/), and [ReactiveUI for .Net](http://reactiveui.net/) with the [Reactive Extensions for Javascript (RxJs)](https://github.com/Reactive-Extensions/RxJS) into a MVC framework that aims to enable to developers to create well-structured, elegant and testable Web-Applications that run in any modern browser.
+WebRx integrates concepts of [KnockoutJS](http://knockoutjs.com/), and [ReactiveUI for .Net](http://reactiveui.net/) with the [Reactive Extensions for Javascript (RxJs)](https://github.com/Reactive-Extensions/RxJS) into a MVC framework that aims to enable to developers to create well-structured, elegant and testable Web-Applications that run in any *modern* browser.

 ##### Features

+- Extensible data-binding
-- WebRx includes functionality for organizing larger projects into smaller units called modules.
+- Developers can partition larger projects into smaller units using 'modules' which are very similar to AngularJS's module concept.
 Using modules is completely optional.
+- Built-in light-weight dependency injection

 ##### Key differences between WebRx and KnockoutJS